 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

-A matter regarding SUTTON ADVANTAGE PROPERTY MANAGEMENT and [tenant name suppressed to protect privacy]

 DIRECT REQUEST DECISION

 Dispute Codes: OPR, MNR

 Introduction

 This application proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act.
 The landlord seeks an Order of Possession and a monetary order for rental arrears based on a 10-Day Notice to End Tenancy for Unpaid Rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on April 26, 2013 at 2:40 p.m., the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 14, 2013 at 4:30 p.m., the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
 Section 90 of the Residential Tenancy Act, (the Act), determines that a document is deemed to have been served on the fifth day after it was sent.

 Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.

 Issue(s) to be Decided

 Is the landlord is entitled to an Order of Possession for unpaid rent and a monetary Order for unpaid rent pursuant to sections 55 and 67 of the Act?

 Background and Evidence

 The landlord submitted the following evidentiary material: